rhobro/rhobro/README.md

 ## Hi there!

 I'm a student developer and primarily code in Go, Python and Java, using SQL for databases.
-Currently, I am learning Rust as a mid-level systems programming language.
+Currently, I am currently learning C# in Xamarin for a project which involves a cross-platform app and am also learning Rust as a mid-level systems language.

-Beware!
-Many of my projects are hosted on private repos, but you can read brief summaries about them at my [portfolio](https://rhobro.github.io/projects).
+Many of my projects are hosted on private repos, but you can read brief summaries about them in my [portfolio](https://rhobro.github.io/projects), which I update regularly.

 ## Coding Interests

-I am primarily interested in Data Science and AI, which I am teaching myself.
-I am a firm believer that one has to know how something works to be able to innovate, hence I am teaching myself the maths behind AI as I'm learning.
+One of the ways I like to use code is to solve day to day problems so that I can either do something which I could not do before or to make it more efficient, saving me time.
+The best part is, that these problems usually cover a wide range of domains, so I learn about different aspects of coding in the process.

-I love to automate things using code and also enjoy competitive programming, in which I am a novice.
+I am interested in Data Science and AI, which I am teaching myself.
+I am a firm believer that one has to know how something works in order to be able to innovate, hence I am learning the maths and statistics behind AI as well.